 Heading out from the parking lot, there is a sign that notes the start of the North Dome trail on a paved road.
 The trail loses elevation quickly, which makes for some uphill right at the end on the way back.

-This trail is not super popular in Yosemite, so it is possible you will be alone on most of it.
+This trail is not super popular in Yosemite, so you may be alone on most of it.
 This leads to an increase in animal life, and I have seen lots of deer on this trail.

 The first 2-3 miles is pretty uneventful as you are just walking along the trail in a shaded forest.
 There are a few small water crossings, but there were paths over them.